alpaka-group/vikunja/README.md

 ![vikunja](docs/source/logo/vikunja_logo.png)

-Vikunja is a performance portable algorithms library defines functions for a variety of purposes that operate on ranges of elements.
+Vikunja is a performance portable algorithms library that defines functions operating on ranges of elements for a variety of purposes .
 It supports the execution on multi core CPUs and various GPUs.

-Vikunja uses [alpaka](https://github.com/alpaka-group/alpaka) to implement platform independent primitives such like `reduce` or `transform`.
+Vikunja uses [alpaka](https://github.com/alpaka-group/alpaka) to implement platform independent primitives such as `reduce` or `transform`.

 # Installation
 ## Install Alpaka